exergy-connect/TOOL/SR-Linux-EVPN-UCMP.md

 ## Leaves

-Move the host BGP session from the default VRF to the overlay: TODO get peer IPs from state?
+Move host BGP sessions from the default VRF to the overlay, using dynamic neighbors: TODO get peer IPs from state?
 ```
 enter candidate
 /network-instance default protocols bgp delete neighbor 192.168.0.133